calebgregory/rxdb-architecture/README.md

 ## TODO

-1. ~experiment with Component-level join (more closely resembles what you'd do with React)~
+1. write a test for each 'imperative shell'
-2. add a resource Mutation
+2. generate TypeScript types from GraphQL schema
-3. experiment with model-layer usage
+3. implement knowledgebase search
 4. add authentication
-5. generate TypeScript types from GraphQL schema
+5. experiment with model-layer usage